murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

 </div>

 We were able to identify the most predictive words for positive (Purple) and negative (Red) feeling through this macro analysis!
 Much more intuitive and practical like that than reading thousands of tweets, right?
 See also how products (Green) and brands (Orange) also get grouped automatically.
-We noticed a grouping of verbalizations about undue data / credit consumption (Blue).
+We noticed a grouping of verbalizations about improper data / credit consumption (Blue).
 Shall we have a look more deeply?

 ## Word Clouds